How to Upcycle Button-Up Shirts for Quality Fabric – A DIY Guide

 • Thoroughly clean items before wearing or using.

-I must admit that most of my household furniture is either upcycled or purchased on clearance or from the “scratch and dent” section.
-We always buy new mattresses, and couches, but almost everything else was a DIY or an upcyling project.
-I guess that’s what you get when you come from a family of ‘DO IT YOURSELFERS”.
+We always buy new mattresses and couches, but almost everything else is DIY or upcycling projects.
+I guess that’s what you get when you come from a family of ‘DO IT YOURSELFERS’.

 My husband and I have transformed some pretty cool furniture over the years.
 I’m lucky to have a husband who is so handy.